-- 1. Effective immediately and continuing for a period of four (4) months from June 11, 2019, no application for a building permit (other than a building permit for a project previously approved by a land use board), area variance, use variance, special use permit, site plan approval, or subdivision approval will be processed by the Building Department, or City Council, Planning Board or Zoning Board of Appeals ("Land Use Boards"), and no permit or approval will be issued by the Building Department or any Land Use Board for the modification, expansion or establishment of residential, commercial or mixed use developments within the City until this ordinance has expired or has been repealed according to applicable law. - 2.
+- 1. Effective immediately and continuing for a period of six (6) months from June 11, 2019, no application for a building permit (other than a building permit for a project previously approved by a land use board), area variance, use variance, special use permit, site plan approval, or subdivision approval will be processed by the Building Department, or City Council, Planning Board or Zoning Board of Appeals ("Land Use Boards"), and no permit or approval will be issued by the Building Department or any Land Use Board for the modification, expansion or establishment of residential, commercial or mixed use developments within the City until this ordinance has expired or has been repealed according to applicable law. - 2.
 All applications for building permits, use variance, area variance, special use permit, site plan approval and subdivision approval submitted to the City on or before June 11, 2019, or pending before the Building Department or Land Use Board are exempt from this moratorium.
 Any application submitted after June 11, 2019 may be heard and reviewed by any Land Use Board, but may not be subject to a vote.
 The Land Use Board may hold public hearings and discuss the application, but the Land Use Board may not formally approve or deny such application.
 Any building permit application for a single family home and any application seeking a modification or extension of an existing approval that does not increase the density (by unit or bedroom count) shall be exempt from this moratorium and any residential application that would result in an increase in water usage of less than 330 gallons of water per day, as determined by the City Building Inspector, is exempt from this moratorium.
-Any non-residential application that would result in an increase in water usage of less than 2,000 gallons per day, as determined by the City Building Inspector, is exempt from this moratorium.
-In addition, this moratorium shall not apply to the reuse of any existing non-residential building for industrial or manufacturing uses, as determined by the Building Inspector, where such use does not increase the existing building footprint or otherwise increase the building square footage. - 3.
-The City Council may, by resolution, terminate this moratorium prior to its expiration, or alternatively, extend the moratorium for a period of ninety (90) days or such other time period, as the City Council, in its sole discretion, deems necessary to allow for repair of the City's water system.
+Any non-residential application that would result in an increase in water water usage in water in an increase in water water in an increase in water water water water in an increase in water water water water water water in an increase in water water usage of less than 2,000 gallons per day, as determined by the City Building Inspector, is exempt from this moratorium.
+In addition, this moratorium shall not apply to the reuse of any existing non-residential building for industrial or manufacturing uses, as determined by the Building Inspector, where such use does not increase the existing building footprint or otherwise increase the building square footage.

+3. The City Council may, by resolution, terminate this moratorium prior to its expiration, or alternatively, extend the moratorium for a period of ninety (90) days or such other time period, as the City Council, in its sole discretion, deems necessary to allow for repair of the City's water system.